 Transparency Slovakia works to reduce corruption and increase the transparency of institutions.
 It follows the powerful, pushes for solutions and engages people in public scrutiny.
 It’s vision is for Slovakia and the world with responsible people and open institutions without corruption.

 CPI Score: 50

 Theory of Change

 Policy & Insititutional ChangeImproved enforcement of policies Better Institutional Processes

 The research explored the potential conflicts of interest faced by doctors working with the pharmaceutical industry and at the same time involved in the categorisation of medicines - deciding which medicines to pay from public health insurance sources (risks of biased drug decisions).

 The research analysed data on the level of collaboration between healthcare advisors and pharmaceutical companies.
 The data is published under an amendment to the Slovakia Act on Drugs.

 - The declaration of conflicts of interest being advised by the Ministry of Health is insufficient.

 - Based on an analysis of data on financial and non-financial transactions between the pharmaceutical industry and healthcare professionals in 2016, it is clear that professionals (second categorisation advisors) collaborate to some extent with the pharmaceutical industry.

-- The majority of healthcare advisors received benefits in the range of 1 to 5 thousand euros.
+- The majority of healthcare advisors receive benefits in the range of 1 to 5 thousand euros.
 Nevertheless, only 1 in 5 consultants declare the name of the company for which they work or have recently worked.

 - Overall, healthcare advisors disclose less than 4% of the amounts received from the pharmaceutical industry.